Freedom of information in the United Kingdom: Legislation

-Freedom of Information Fulfillment
+Freedom of information fulfillment

 To meet the first of the two requirements of freedom of information in the UK, outlining regular publication of information by public authorities, the law calls for organizations to develop publication schemes.
 These publication schedules determine when and where information is made available to the public, without anyone specifically needing to make requests.
 This process falls under the principle of proactive disclosure.
 One such example of a publication scheme is the one shared by the National Archives (United Kingdom).
 On their website, they give information on topics like their funding and spending as well as their organizational strategic planning.
 As a publicly funded institution, these information disclosures allow taxpayers to be better informed on the actions of their national archive.

 The second part of freedom of information policy in the UK, pertaining to inquiries made by members of the public, is fulfilled by FOI requests.
-All FOI requests must be submitted in a written form: such as an email or letter, or by a form on an organization/department’s website.
+All FOI requests must be submitted in a written form: such as an email or letter, or by a form on an organization/department's website.
 There are provisions in place for individuals who cannot write out their requests.
 Requests should include both information about the requester (name, contact details) and a description of the desired information (what is being asked for, and how it needs to be delivered – paper or e-copies).
 While there may be no fee for submitting a freedom of information request, institutions can charge a small price for things like copying.
-Typical turnaround time is twenty days from submitting the request.
+Typical turnaround time is twenty working days from submitting the request.

-Accessing Information
+Accessing information

 Individuals make their freedom of information requests and then receive the information from the public authority they are requesting from, by written notice in a set amount of time.
 Because of the large number of information requests submitted, organizations will publish the answered information on the internet – in a disclosure log.
 This process saves time for both public offices and FOI requesters.
 If the information has been requested previously there is no need for the process to be carried out a second time.
 Once information is shared with the public via FOI policy, it becomes available to anyone at any time.